-The program must have documented student outcomes that support the program educational objectives.
-These outcomes prepare graduates to attain a mastery of a specific field of study or area of professional practice consistent with the master's program name.
+The program must have documented and publicly stated student outcomes that enable graduates to attain a mastery of a specific field of study or area of professional practice consistent with the program's discipline.
+These outcomes must include (1) through (5) below and any outcomes required by applicable Program Criteria.
+The program may define additional outcomes.